 The following are the steps that must be taken in order to be considered for admission to the United States Merchant Marine Academy:

-- Candidates must fullfill the Academy's eligibilty standards.
+- Candidates must fulfill the Academy's eligibility standards.

-- Candidates must meet the Academy's Scholastic and Physical-Medical Requirements
+- Candidates must meet the Academy's Scholastic and Physical and Medical Requirements

-- Request an application.
-Complete Parts I and II, and return them to the Academy as early as possible.
-Part 1 can be done on-line.
-Give Part III of the application to your Guidance Counselor or College Advisor.
-He/she must complete that Part, and return it to us along with your high school transcript, standardized test (SAT and/or ACT) scores, and letter(s) of recommendation.
-All those items must reach the Academy no later than 1 March of the year you are applying for entry to the Academy.
+- Complete Part 1 online only.
+Complete Part 2 and mail it to the Academy.
+Give Part 3 of the application to your Guidance Counselor or College Advisor.
+He/she must complete it, and mail it to us along with your high school transcript, standardized test (SAT and/or ACT) scores, and letter(s) of recommendation.
+These items must reach the Office of Admissions no later than 1 March of the year you are applying for entry to the Academy.
 An early application receives early attention.

 - Take the SAT and/or the ACT no later than the first test date of the year in which you are seeking admission.